 Draw a card whenever you feel ready.
 There are no rights and wrongs here, but it is this act of stopping and choosing a card completely at random that is actually the psychic activity involved in the reading.

 You have here a deck of 52 cards but you are drawing just one, and expecting it to be meaningful and relevant, more so than all the other cards that you didn’t draw, that have remained in the deck.
-So, what have you got?
+The cards that are missing may be just as significant in answering your question, as the ones that appear.

 A red card or a black card?